Prescription drug: United States

-In the United States, the Federal Food, Drug, and Cosmetic Act defines what substances require a prescription for them to be dispensed by a pharmacy.
+In the United States, the Federal Food, Drug, and Cosmetic Act defines what substances, known as legend drugs, require a prescription for them to be dispensed by a pharmacy.
 The federal government authorizes physicians (of any specialty), physician assistants, nurse practitioners and other advanced practice nurses, veterinarians, dentists, and optometrists to prescribe any controlled substance.
-They are then issued unique DEA numbers; many other mental and physical health technicians, including basic-level registered nurses, medical assistants, emergency medical technicians, most psychologists, and social workers, for example, do not have the authority to prescribe any legend drugs or controlled drugs.
-Legend drugs are another name for drugs requiring a prescription.
+They are issued unique DEA numbers.
+Many other mental and physical health technicians, including basic-level registered nurses, medical assistants, emergency medical technicians, most psychologists, and social workers, are not authorized to prescribe legend drugs.

-The Controlled Substances Act (CSA) was enacted into law by the US Congress of the United States in 1970.
-It is the federal drug law that regulates manufacture, importation, possession, use, and distribution of controlled substances.
-The legislation classes these substances into five schedules, with varying qualifications for each schedule.
-The schedules are designated schedule I, schedule II, schedule III, schedule IV, and schedule V. Many drugs require a prescription, even though they are not a controlled substance.
+The federal Controlled Substances Act (CSA) was enacted in 1970.
+It regulates manufacture, importation, possession, use, and distribution of controlled substances, which are drugs with potential for abuse or addiction.
+The legislation classifies these drugs into five schedules, with varying qualifications for each schedule.
+The schedules are designated schedule I, schedule II, schedule III, schedule IV, and schedule V. Many drugs other than controlled substances require a prescription.

 The safety and the effectiveness of prescription drugs in the US are regulated by the 1987 Prescription Drug Marketing Act (PDMA).
 The Food and Drug Administration (FDA) is charged with implementing the law.

-Misuse or abuse of prescription drugs can lead to adverse drug events, including those due to dangerous drug interactions.

-The package insert for a prescription drug contains information about the intended effect of the drug and how it works in the body.
-It also contains information about side effects, how a patient should take the drug, and cautions for its use, including warnings about allergies.